darkrenaissance/darkfi/doc/src/arch/sc/sc.md

 ### Communication Between Contracts

+NOTE: just iterate depth first through the leaves then parents, and we simulate the normal expected calling pattern.

-Given the above discussion, how can we then have an interaction which performs some action which the parent caller may depend on?
+~~Given the above discussion, how can we then have an interaction which performs some action which the parent caller may depend on?~~

-One way is that `process()` which produces a `StateUpdate` for `update()` could also return arbitrary data which is usable by the parent caller.
-This arbitrary data could include info on the state change (such as `StateUpdate` directly) or info on the execution path that was performed.
+~~One way is that `process()` which produces a `StateUpdate` for `update()` could also return arbitrary data which is usable by the parent caller.
+This arbitrary data could include info on the state change (such as `StateUpdate` directly) or info on the execution path that was performed.~~

-The parent caller can then use this information in lieu of a directly state change.
+~~The parent caller can then use this information in lieu of a directly state change.~~

 ## ABI